Synthworks0/SBY-OST-Tool/README.md

 1. Go to the [Releases](https://github.com/Synthworks0/SBY-OST-Tool/releases) page.
 2. Download the latest version for your operating system:
-   - Windows: `placeholder`
+   - Windows: No CLI Support
-   - Portable: `placeholder` *Startup time may be slower for this version!
+   - Portable: CLI Support, Startup time may be slower for this version!

 * Mac OS and Linux support will be added soon!

 ### Installation Steps

+Windows:
 1. Extract the downloaded archive to your preferred location.
 2. Run the `SBY_OST_Tool.exe` file.

+Portable:
+1. Run application in your preferred location.

 ## Usage